 SARS-CoV-2’s global success has multiple reasons.
-The new coronavirus highjacks the human respiratory system to pass from one individual to another when people sneeze, cough, shout and speak.
-It is at ease both in cold and in warm climates; and, most importantly and unlike the two other deadly coronaviruses SARS-CoV and MERS-CoV, it manages to get transmitted to the next individual before it develops symptoms in the first one (see below, Asymptomatic Infection, page 83).
-There is no doubt that SARS-CoV-2 has a bright future – at least until the scientific community develops a safe and efficient vaccine (see the chapter Immunology, page 125).
+The new coronavirus hijacks the human respiratory system to pass from one individual to another when people sneeze, cough, shout and speak.
+It is at ease both in cold and in warm climates; and, most importantly and unlike the two other deadly coronaviruses SARS-CoV and MERS-CoV, it manages to get transmitted to the next individual before it develops symptoms in the first one (see below, Asymptomatic Infection, page 85).
+There is no doubt that SARS-CoV-2 has a bright future – at least until the scientific community develops a safe vaccine (see the chapter Vaccines, page 173) and efficient drugs.

 SARS-CoV-2 is a coronavirus like

 - SARS-CoV (cousin from the 2002/2003 epidemic),

 - and a group of so-called CAR coronoviruses (for Community-Acquired Respiratory CoVs: 229E, OC43, NL63, HKU1).